tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 and [elect the Tari Council][CouncilElection].

 To become a Core Contributor, you must be active in the community and consistently contributing with high quality.
-Over time, you demonstrate your trustworthiness and, at the discretion of the team, are nominated to a CC position with specific responsibilities.
+Over time, you demonstrate your trustworthiness and, at the discretion of the team, are nominated to a CC position.
 After a review of the evidence, you may then be inducted into the Core Contributors.

 There is no automatic path, where you contribute X amount of work in Y time, or check enough boxes to 'win' Core Contributor status.
 Rather, it is given at the discretion and in trust by those who have earned that trust before